freedomofpress/securedrop/docs/threat_model/mitigations.rst

 -  All SecureDrop infrastructure is provisioned via infrastructure-as-code (Ansible scripts)
 -  A cron job ensures that automatic nightly security updates are applied for OS packages
 -  *Journalist Interface* uses ATHS cookie
--  *Monitor Server* should only expose SSH via Tor hidden service.
+-  *Monitor Server* should only expose SSH via Tor Onion Service.
 All other traffic should be blocked by firewall

 Countermeasures Unique to *Application Server*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~